mishmashclone/BC-SECURITY-Empire/README.md

 ./ps-empire server -h
 ```

 The old embedded client has been removed.
-To run the new command line client.
+To run the new command line client:
 ```sh
 poetry run python empire.py client